 Top 10 most frequently asked questions about merchant processing services

 Whether you’re looking to set up a merchant account for the first time or are exploring your options for finding a new processor, there’s a lot to consider.
-Read on for answers to 10 of the most frequently asked questions about credit card payment processing.
+Read on for answers to 10 of the most frequently asked questions about merchant processing services.
 You'll be more informed and know what to ask of potential processors.

 Question #1: How do I know which payment processor to select?